neverenough-sec2021/neverenough-sec2021.github.io/process/README.md

 #### Extraction

 In this phase, we extract visualization data from the parsing step to simplify our plotting scripts.
-The extraction scripts are provided in [the process directory in the repository](https://github.com/neverenough-sec2021/neverenough-sec2021.github.io/tree/main/process).
+The extraction scripts are provided in [the process directory in this repository](https://github.com/neverenough-sec2021/neverenough-sec2021.github.io/tree/main/process).

 ```
 source ~/venvs/nevenufenv/bin/activate